railsgirls-ph/rails-girls-manila-2012/README.md

 ### Choosing a Relational Database Management System

 With ActiveRecord, it's possible to use any popular RDBMS.
 That includes MySQL, PostgreSQL and SQLite3.

+Coaches should guide participants on what to use.

 #### MySQL